bline/BarTable/README.md

 Breakpoints
 -----------

-FooTable works with the concepts of "breakpoints", which are different table widths we care about.
+BarTable works with the concepts of "breakpoints", which are different table widths we care about.
 The default breakpoints are:

 ```javascript
 breakpoints: {